preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 The sorting of the search result is based on the default relevance ranking model in SharePoint.

+Here's an example of a search for all content:

 .. image:: quick-search-example.png

 Settings for the control